-If you need a Drexel Hill failure to diagnose and treat cancer attorney, you can count on the Weitz Firm to be by your side.
+If you need a Drexel Hill failure to diagnose and treat cancer attorney, you can count on The Weitz Firm, LLC to be by your side.

 Not all cancers are the same.
 Some are more aggressive than others and everyone’s body responds differently to cancer.
 One thing is certain – it is always better to have an early diagnosis so that you and your healthcare team know what you are dealing with.
 Cancer is the number two killer in the United States, right behind heart disease.
 It claims over 600,000 lives annually.

 We want to highlight what the World Health Organization says about cancer that is diagnosed too late:

 “Diagnosing cancer in the late stages, and the inability to provide treatment, condemns many people to unnecessary suffering and early death.”

 Early detection, particularly when it comes to breast, cervical, and colorectal cancers, is vitally important.

 The problem, and it is a significant one, is that diagnostic errors happen often and are the leading cause of severe patient harm.
 You may not know that medical mistakes are the third leading cause of death in the US.
 How many of those deaths have to do with misdiagnosing cancer?

 The consequences of a delayed diagnosis can lead to extreme patient pain.
 Cancers that have had more time to spread usually require more intensive lines of treatment to beat.
 The average cost of treating cancer, according to AARP, can rise above $150,000 a year.
 In some cases, a diagnosis may come too late altogether, leading directly to a person’s death.